Carbon Farming: Building Soil to Radically Mitigate Climate Disruption

 Agriculture and land management have been underestimated if not completely missing from the climate conversation.
 Food production accounts for about 40 % of the earth’s land use.
 A deeper understanding of how the carbon cycle works and how that informs climate smart soil management practices may very well be the most realistically hopeful solution in solving our most intractable problem.

-John Wick and Calla Rose Ostrander will be sharing their momentous work on carbon farming research, practices, policies and how they are building a statewide network of carbon farmers and ranchers in a keynote presentation at the Bioneers conference (Oct.
+John Wick and Calla Rose Ostrander share their momentous work on carbon farming research, practices, policies and how they are building a statewide network of carbon farmers and ranchers in a keynote presentation at the Bioneers conference (Oct.
 20-22).
 And on October 23, in a full day workshop at Stemple Creek Ranch, they will be joined by an array of remarkable farmers, scientists, ecologists and food system activists who will make the connection between carbon and climate justice, local foods systems, organic agriculture, and agroforestry.

 Yes, there is a future, its secret is in the soil and, like all life, it is made of carbon.